UVCity/Right-Call/Documentation/User.md

 - If the user does not have an account, the user can go to the Register Page from the Login Page by clicking on the register button at the top right of the page.
 - User must enter an email, and create a username and password for the use of the website.
 - User can also register as a student, instructor, or admin.
-- Students can take the quizzes.
+- Student role: can take the quizzes.
-- Admin role allows you upload and delete videos, and add questions at specific timestamps to each video.
+- Admin role: allows you upload and delete videos, and add questions at specific timestamps to each video.
-- Instructors can alter and add their own questions to timestamps for each video added by the admin.
+- Instructor role: can alter and add their own questions to timestamps for each video added by the admin.
 - Once all boxes are filled, the user hits the register button and if successful, it will direct them back to the Login Screen for them to now login.

 ## Login to The Website